dancer1325/AngularDocumentationNewAngularAppFromCLI/README.md

 ## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
-To use this command, you need to first add a package that implements end-to-end testing capabilities.
+* `ng e2e`
+  * execute all the project's end-to-end tests
+  * If you haven't configured an architect -> it will lead you to create one
+    * Cypress
+    * Nightwatch
+    * WebdriverIO
+* `ng e2e ProjectName`
+  * execute ProjectName's tests

 ## Further help